alanwanghaha/Automation-and-Analytics-Projects/README.md

 # 3. SAP Data Entry Automation

 ## Overview
 Warehouse admin staff will need to key in shipment information into SAP to print out documents for cargo releasing.
-These templates is to automate this process to increase accuracy and boost efficiency.
+These templates are to automate this process to increase accuracy and boost efficiency.

 ## Technologies Used
 - SAP GUI Scripting